-As with other Windows Phone 8.1 handsets you can also look forward to an update to Windows 10 Mobile very soon.
+As with other Windows Phone 8.1 handsets you can also look forward to an update to Windows 10 Mobile once it becomes available.

 Additionally, it has a very decent 8MP rear-facing camera with LED flash backed up by HTC's superb Zoe camera software and it doesn't end there because it also has a front-facing 5 mega-pixel selfie camera.
 Music playback is also great because the Desire 620 has HTC BoomSound audio technology and that makes it the smart choice for music lovers.

 HTC have also managed to include a 5-inch 720p HD display, a quad-core 1.2GHz processor and 8GB of on-board storage (expendable using microSD cards).
 Overall, HTC's smartphone is a very well rounded handset and a good choice, especially for those looking for a good camera or to blast out the latest tunes.

 The Moto G 3rd gen is the best budget smartphone Motorola has made yet and by extension one of the very best cheap phones we’ve ever seen.

 Building on what made the Moto G 2nd gen so great it has a stylish design, with added customisation options to make it your own.

 It also has a large 5.0-inch 720 x 1280 display, a quad-core processor and a meaty 2GB of RAM, so it’s surprisingly powerful.
 It supports 4G of course and it’s even water resistant, which is rare at this sort of price.